-The antivirus application is considered a scam by several antiviruses and some Internet outlets [16] and is variously called as FakeApp, Fakealert, Fakepay, and FakeDoc by antiviruses in their malware labellings.
+The antivirus application is considered a scam by several antiviruses and some Internet outlets [17] and is variously called as FakeApp, Fakealert, Fakepay, and FakeDoc by antiviruses in their malware labellings.
 The application charges a hefty subscription fee of 0.99 GBP a day.
-While the application was also hosted on Google Play during the time of our experiments (it was subsequently removed from Google Play without our involvement), the advertisements we saw directed users to download applications from outside Google Play.
+While the application is also hosted on Google Play (discussing whether this is compliant with Google Play's policies is beyond the scope of this paper), the advertisements we saw directed users to download applications from outside Google Play.